Dr Rein Houben

 Teaching

-I have taught on a wide variety of courses in the In House and Distance Learning MSc Epidemiology.
-Currently I am a module co-organiser for EP202: Statistical Methods in Epidemiology, and departmental Research Degree Coordinator for IDE.
-I also run the Virtual Ethics Committee in EPM103: Practical Epidemiology.
+I have taught on a wide variety of courses at LSHTM, including Intensive and Online courses, mostly in epidemiology and mathematical modelling.
+Currently I am a module co-organiser for EP202: Statistical Methods in Epidemiology.
+I also run the Virtual Ethics Committee exercise, which is part of the Online MSc Epidemiology course.

 Research